Can you use a distribution group as sender when sending mail merge using Microsoft Word and Outlook?

 No, you can't send the merge from other addresses using Word's mail merge function.
 You cannot use a distribution group when you send a mail merge because mail merges use the default email address in Outlook.
 If the address belonged to a shared mailbox, you can send a mail merge from a shared mailbox address by creating a profile for the shared mailbox.

-When you use a macro to complete the mail merge, you will be able to send from other email addresses, including a distribution group address in Exchange Global Address List or a shared mailbox.
+When you use this Outlook macro to complete the mail merge, you will be able to send from other email addresses, including a distribution group address in Exchange Global Address List or a shared mailbox.
 As a bonus, you can add attachments to the messages as you merge.

 This code looks for merge fields for the first, last, and company names but you can add more fields if you need them.

 For testing purposes, the macro displays the merged messages on the screen.
 To send the messages automatically, change .Display to .Send.